misterfourtytwo/filler/konstruktor_structure.md

 ## Summary - The Big Picture! 🎯

-Filler is like a magical digital coloring book where:
+Konstruktor is like a magical digital coloring book where:

 1. **You create** beautiful patterns on a grid
 2. **You rotate** patterns to make them look different